rdp/specific_install/README.md

       This alias is shorter and is more intention revealing of the gem's behavior.
 ## Internal Behavior

-It runs `git clone`, and `rake install,` install the gem, then deletes the temp directory]
+It runs `git clone`, and `rake install,` install the gem, then deletes the temp directory.

 ## Compatibility